 View this post on Instagram

-One of the benefits that many people who use waist trainers will report is that it suppresses appetite by compressing the stomach.
+One benefit that many people who use waist trainers will report is that it suppresses appetite by compressing the stomach.
 This could be one of the reasons why wearers of this product have noticed weight loss results.
 The question then becomes, what will their appetite be once the waist trainer is taken off?
-A study published in the Scandinavian Journal of Primary Health Care was conducted to find out whether waist trainers could be used to maintain weight loss after participants followed a low-calorie diet.
+A study published in the Scandinavian Journal of Primary Health Care was conducted to find out whether the use of waist trainers could maintain weight loss after participants followed a low-calorie diet.
 Participants were told to wear the waist trainer for at least five hours a day, five days a week, for nine months.

 Unfortunately, the researchers were unable to come to a definitive conclusion.
 This is because most study subjects found the waist trainer to be too uncomfortable to comply with the study’s guidelines.
 Therefore, the researchers concluded, “corset treatment doesn’t appear to be an option for sustained weight control.”
 (1).